The Cost of Buying a House

 If you’re leaving a rented property, it is likely written into your contract that it must be cleaned.
 If rental properties are not left properly cleaned, it is possible you will face additional charges from your landlord or letting agent or may lose this cost from your deposit.
 For this reason, many choose to shop around and pay for a professional cleaner themselves.
 If you’re leaving a rented property, ensure you’re prepared for any additional costs such as this.

-So, you’ve done the hard part.
-Congratulations on buying your new home!
 Your initial house buying costs should all be covered at this point, however, the ongoing costs of owning and maintaining a home still apply.
 Once you’ve bought your home, here are some of the monthly costs you can expect to budget for.

 Mortgage costs